Sales Operations: The Ultimate Guide to Making it a Success

 - Amount accuracy – this measures how accurately your sales reps estimate the value amount of your opportunities.

-- Number of open opportunities – this represents all of the active deals that your sales team currently has a chance of closing
+- Number of open opportunities – this represents all the active deals that your sales team currently has a chance of closing

 - Average Won Amount – Represents the average monetary value of all won opportunities.
 Combining this with the win rate and open opportunities metrics allows you to determine the gross pipeline value.